mihailvasilev77/Filterable-dashboard/README.md

 ```

 ## Running
-Clone the github repo, navigate to the folder, open cmd in the directory and run this command:
+After cloning the github repo, navigate to the folder, open cmd in the directory and run this command:
 ```bash
 py app.py
 ```